UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ## Contents
 This repository contains the new **ur_robot_driver** and a couple of helper packages, such as:

-  * **controller_stopper**: A small external tool that stops and restarts ros-controllers based on the robot's state.
-This can be helpful when the robot is in a state where it won't accept commands sent from ROS.
   * **ur_calibration**: Package around extracting and converting a robot's factory calibration information to make it usable by the robot_description.
   * **ur_robot_driver**: The actual driver package.